Modelling Spiral Galaxies: Comparing our mass model with observational data

 \subsection{Comparing our mass model with the one in \cite{2008gady.book.....BinneyTremaine}}

 In §2.7 of \cite{2008gady.book.....BinneyTremaine} (hereafter referenced as \BT) two mass models for the Milky Way were constructed.
 Their Model 2 assumes a stellar disc with a scale length $R_d = \SI{3.2}{\kpc}$ as we did in Section \ref{section-Mestel-disc-to-Milky-Way-model}.
-Therefore we compare this model with ours.
+Further they also included a bulge with similar properties as our bulge and their model for the ISM is based on the observational data from \cite{1998gaas.book.....BinneyMerrifield} that we used too.
+Therefore we compare Model 2 from \BT\ with our model.

 The masses of the Milky Way's components in the model of \BT\ and in our model are listed in Table \ref{table-Mass-in-BT-and-Here}.
 All mass in our model is confined to a disc with radius \SI{21}{\kpc} and we explain with this mass the circular velocity curve of the Milky Way out to \SI{25}{\kpc}.
 In the model of \BT\ much mass (mostly dark matter) lies beyond the edge of the visible galaxy.
 To compare the two models properly, we list therefore in the table only masses within a ball with radius \SI{25}{\kpc}.